ahamed/jext-cli/README.md

 **Note:** By default `jext-cli --component <name>` command creates a component with two default views.
 One for creating `Notes` and another for showing the list of `Icomoon` icons with live search facilities.

+**Note: I recommend you to add the required views first before discovering and installing the component.
+Because if you add all the views and then go to Discover and install the component then you will get all the views as the submenu to the left sidebar.
+Otherwise you have to populate the database for making submenus.**

 ### Creating a view to a component:
 You can also create a view to a component.
 One view comes with all the respective `Controller`, `Model` and `View` files.